-14. 14 Draws
+14.14 Draws

-- a.
-Random draws will be conducted for competition one and two of the Australian Championships. - b.
-For the final competition of the Australian Championships, Grand Prix, athletes will start in the reverse order of points obtained from the first two competitions.
+- 14.1 Random draws will be conducted for competition one and two of the Australian Championships. - 14.2 For the final competition of the Australian Championships, Grand Prix, athletes will start in the reverse order of points obtained from the first two competitions.